Restaurants Open on July 1st (Canada Day) in Montreal: Our Picks

 Mano Cornuto

-An Italian café in Griffintown, Mano Cornuto has been hugely popular since it opened!
-The atmosphere is so warm and friendly, it feels like everyone knows each other.
-It’s the kind of place you could visit every day without getting tired of it — even on July 1st!
+An Italian café in Griffintown, Mano Cornuto has been a local favourite since it opened.
+The welcome is so warm that everyone seems to know each other, and it’s the kind of place you could drop into every day without tiring of it, July 1st included.

 988 Rue Ottawa